-- The content isn’t customized.
-The content will not be fully customized for the unique needs of your organization.
+- Content isn’t customized.
+The knowledge and skills will not be fully customized for the unique needs of your organization.

 - May not meet regulatory standards.
 Curated content may not be appropriate for compliance training unless it meets regulation guidelines.
 Regulations may vary by country, state and city.

 A Process for Creating Curated Courses